 Foreign companies doing business in China can establish stable supply chains by finding local partners who are legally compliant, reputable, and capable.
 To achieve these goals when doing business in China, due diligence investigations are standard as a means for a company to determine that potential business partners can meet your operational requirements or compliance standards.
-In this article, we will explain how to get China due diligence right, and avoid common problems others have experienced when trying to identify appropriate suppliers.

 The depth of your China supplier due diligence investigation depends on your goals, for example general legal compliance with a focus on the FCPA will involve a search for past regulatory penalties or litigation implicating its executives, shareholders, or beneficial owner.
 In addition to this, anti-bribery compliance investigation will look for relationships or conflicts of interest between the supplier’s executives or directors and the client itself.
 Some investigation approaches look at legal issues that may impact business performance, with a recent focus on avoiding problems with export control restrictions and supply chain ESG requirements.
 This is achieved by inspecting raw material origins and supplier compliance with the law.
-A well-rounded approach looking at both legal compliance and legal risk, ensures your company can avoid unreliable supply chains.
+A well-rounded approach, looking at both legal compliance and legal risk, ensures your company can avoid unreliable supply chains.

 Common due diligence techniques for China include both using direct requests for information and stealth due diligence.
 The stealth approach uses open source intelligence methodology to supplement information from supplier questionnaires and interviews.